athoune/assert-smtp/README.md

  * 25 should not be used for mail transfer, but for server to server communication
  * 465 is no more registered for SMTP at IANA, but it was
  * 587 is the current official port for sending mails

+The script try to open an `smtps` connection (no, this protocol name is not yet normalized) and fallback to `smtp+starttls`.

+Authentication with `AUTH PLAIN` and UTF8 encoding.

+No mail is sent.